EwasWorld/ProjectCodex/codeStyle.md

 [2]: https://stackoverflow.com/questions/36262305/difference-between-list-and-array-types-in-kotlin

 ## Parameters
+- All optional parameters should be at the end
-- Parameters should in general be defined in the order of constants, `val`, `var`
+- Parameters should in general be defined in the order: constants, `val`, `var`
-- Constructor parameters should be in the order `val`, `var`, constructor-only
+- Constructor parameters should be in the order: `val`, `var`, constructor-only
 - Lists from the database should only be named 'all' if they will contain all unfiltered rows from the specified table

+## File names
+### Fragments
+- XML of a fragment representing a full and complete screen should be prefixed with 'fragment_'
+- XML of a fragment representing only part of a screen should be prefixed with 'frag_'
+- Classes should end in `Fragment`
+- Class name must mirror XML name (other than Fragment coming at the end)

 ## Braces
-- If statements should ALWAYS use braces unless they can be completely contained on one line e.g. val test = if (isAwesome) "yes" else "no"
+- If statements should ALWAYS use braces unless they can be completely contained on one line (including all else ifs and elses) e.g. val test = if (isAwesome) "yes" else "no"

 ## Comments
 - Classes, methods, and member fields should be commented using [KDoc][3] /** comments